kotiri/apache2_test/README.md

 * `mod_php5` - Adds a PHP script running under mod_php5 that prints environment variables for testing.
 * `mod_proxy_ajp` - Installs Tomcat with examples and configures proxying over AJP.
 * `mod_python` - Adds a Python script running under mod_python that prints environment variables for testing.
+* `mod_ssl` - Adds a self-signed SSL certificate and default website for testing.
 * `mod_status_remote` - Enables remote access to stats for testing.

 License and Authors